 Later, the Eysencks added a third dimension: psychoticism versus superego control (Eysenck, Eysenck & Barrett, 1985).
 In this dimension, people who are high on psychoticism tend to be independent thinkers, cold, nonconformists, impulsive, antisocial, and hostile, whereas people who are high on superego control tend to have high impulse control—they are more altruistic, empathetic, cooperative, and conventional (Eysenck, Eysenck & Barrett, 1985).

 While Cattell’s 16 factors may be too broad, the Eysenck’s two-factor system has been criticized for being too narrow.
-Another personality theory, called the Five Factor Model, effectively hits a middle ground, with its five factors referred to as the Big Five personality factors.
-It is the most popular theory in personality psychology today and the most accurate approximation of the basic personality dimensions (Funder, 2001).
-The five factors are openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism (Figure 11.14).
-A helpful way to remember the factors is by using the mnemonic OCEAN.
+Another personality theory, called the Five Factor Model, effectively hits a middle ground, with its five factors referred to as the Big Five personality traits.
+It is the most popular theory in personality psychology today and the most accurate approximation of the basic trait dimensions (Funder, 2001).
+The five traits are openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism (Figure 11.15).
+A helpful way to remember the traits is by using the mnemonic OCEAN.